kevinweber/inline-comments/readme.txt

 Inline Comments adds your comment system to the side of paragraphs, headlines and other sections (like headlines and images) of your post.

 == Description ==
 Inline Comments adds your comment system to the side of paragraphs, headlines and other sections (like headlines and images) of your post.

 It performs native with WordPress comments.

-You may know notes and annotations from Medium.com or Quartz.
-It feels like commenting in Microsoft Word, it goes easy and fast.
-Thousands of people love inline comments.

 The comment area is shown when you click the comment count bubbles (left or right) beside any section.

-With this plugin commentators can better refer to specific paragraphs or statements in an article.
-Furthermore, readers can comment while reading (and don't have to scroll to the very bottom).

-= Why should you use Inline Comments? =
-* Inline Comments are an innovative approach on how to display comments.
-* It’s simply different from „traditional“ comments you see on every website.
-* Commentators can better refer to specific paragraphs/statements in an article.
-* Readers can comment while reading (and don’t have to scroll to the very bottom).

-Get more information and test a demo on the developer’s website: ([kevinw.de/inline-comments](http://kevinw.de/inline-comments)).
+Demo and more information on the developer’s website: [kevinw.de/inline-comments](http://kevinw.de/inline-comments)

 == Installation ==